in-c0/OBS-plugin-vad-speech-detection/README.md

 If you want to drive mouth animations or expressions in Unity:

-Enable the UDP output toggle in OBS plugin settings.
+- Enable the UDP output toggle in OBS plugin settings.

-Use the included Unity C# UDP listener to receive:
+- Use the included Unity C# UDP listener to receive:

-isSpeaking boolean
+   - isSpeaking boolean

-(or) speech energy level
+   - (or) speech energy level

-(or) viseme labels like AH, M, O for full lip-sync
+   - (or) viseme labels like AH, M, O for full lip-sync

-🧩 More details and Unity package coming soon!

 📜 License